abhishekc1027/GCD_coursera_project/README.md

 ##Tidying the dataset
 According to Hadley Wickham's "Tidy Data" paper published in the Journal of Statistical Software, tidy data has 3 components:

 1. Each variable forms a column.

 2. Each observation forms a row.

 3. Each type of observational unit forms a table.

-These are the general guidlines I adhered to for my script.
+The above are the general guidlines I adhered to for my script.

 ##R script analysis
 In this section I will briefly go over each section of the project, and detail how I tackled the problem in my R scrip, run_analysis.R.